 In 2016, in Birchfield v.
 North Dakota, the United States Supreme Court ruled that a blood draw, incident to a DUI arrest, is a constitutionally protected search subject to the Fourth Amendment warrant requirement.
 The ruling held that laws that provide for an increased criminal penalty for refusing to provide a blood sample are unconstitutional.

 Attorney Dutko fully understands what police look for to develop probable cause to initiate a vehicle stop.
 The strength of many DUI cases lies in the officer’s ability to establish probable cause for the initial traffic stop.
-A DUI attorney that is able refute the premise behind the vehicle stop can often get the charges dismissed or reduced during plea negotiations.
-If you are fighting a DUI Charge in Reading, Allentown, Easton or surrounding Pennsylvania cities and counties, Charles Dutko is the DUI lawyer to call.
+A DUI defense attorney that is able to refute the vehicle stop, can often get the charges dismissed or reduced during plea negotiations.

 Don’t let the police or prosecutor convince you to take a plea and don’t think you can handle your defense alone.
 Call Dutko Law, LLC and put Attorney Dutko’s DUI experience to work for you.